gvwilson/thirdbit/src/fiction/makers-return/index.md

 "That can't be," Violet said.
 "'Brids can't have human children.
-They must have adopted you or something."
+It's, like, science or something."

+FIXME: need to foreshadow this earlier.
+Maybe in a discussion with Bravo?

 Something flip-flopped in Sindy's gut.
-Her earliest memory was looking in the mirror and wondering why she didn't have any fur or a tail or *something* like a normal person.
+Her earliest memory was looking in the mirror and wondering why she didn't have fur or a tail or *something* like a normal person.
 She had never let herself wonder if maybe—

-But then the door slid open and Mouse rolled in.
+But then the door slid open and Mouse rolled in, `found you found you found you` scrolling across its screen.
 "Hey!"
 Sindy exclaimed as Violet squawked and kicked it.

 She jumped to her feet and rushed over to the little bot.